 Children in the Library

 The Library rules (PDF) are extended to cover any child for whom an adult is responsible.
-A printed copy is available from the Reception Desk.
+A printed copy is available from the Welcome Desk.
 If these guidelines are breached in any way, you may be asked to leave the Library.

 Children under school age (under 5)

-- renew or return books (Library)
+- renew or return books

-- collect holds (URS Building)
+- collect holds

-Children of school age (5-16 years)
+Children of school age (5-18 years)

-Children of school age (5–16) are allowed on Library premises, with the exception of the IT areas on the 1st Floor.
-They must be accompanied by a responsible adult at all times and must not disturb other Library users.
+Children of school age (5–18) are allowed on all floors of the Library except the IT areas on the 1st Floor.
+They must be accompanied by a responsible adult (parent or teacher) at all times.
+They must not disturb other Library users.